coderx400/sota-mapper/source/README.txt

 # History
 ################################################################################

-2016.09.03, v1.0
-- initial release

-2016.09.04, v1.1
-- player position updates automatically on map while in a map for which there is a map data .csv file
-- when first entering a map, it is necessary to do 1 manual /loc to sync

 NEXT RELEASE
 - added status bar which shows name of map item on mouse over for items which render as images (due to the presence of a .PNG with matching name in the data/icons folder)
 - added link to forum discussion thread in status bar
-- data updates (maps, icons)
+- data updates (maps, icons), added map for Highvale
 - fixed upper/lower case bug when case of map file didn't match what was reported by SotA
 - fixed crash when map data .csv file was empty (no items)
 - added descriptive error messages which render in red when the "NO DATA" condition occurs to help in identifying why a map is not showing

+2016.09.04, v1.1
+- player position updates automatically on map while in a map for which there is a map data .csv file
+- when first entering a map, it is necessary to do 1 manual /loc to sync

+2016.09.03, v1.0
+- initial release